-Cass Info Systems
+Cass Information Systems

 The ability to fully understand all of its spend for ocean, air and parcel shipping is no doubt the greatest benefit of outsourcing freight payment with a single provider.
-They have global and regional views of all shipments, costs, carriers, payments, and everyone is working from similar, standardized data.
+Schneider Electric have global and regional views of all shipments, costs, carriers, payments, and everyone is working from similar, standardized data.
 Teams around the world can compare costs and shipping activity across regions, carriers, etc. using the same data source and structure.

 Transportation staff around the world have permissions to CassPort®, the Cass online portal for business intelligence and carrier collaboration, based on business unit, region or country, and/or role.
 They can view anything from individual invoices to global spend numbers for their largest carriers.
 Robust reporting displays cost and shipment detail by mode, carrier, lane, charge type, product, origin, destination, and much, much more.

 Once shippers have this visibility, unexpected opportunities arise.
 For example, Schneider Electric submitted its first-ever global carbon emissions report in 2018.
 The Cass centralized system played a pivotal role in the company’s ability to calculate carbon emissions from its transportation operations, a clear advantage in today’s modern economy.

 But their biggest accomplishments are producing savings while simplifying operations.
 A key success has been the execution of master, global freight rate agreements with some of their largest global carriers.
 This has not only created savings, but greatly simplified rate management by replacing dozens of regional and local contracts per carrier, all with different rates for the same services.
 Rates are maintained in the Cass rating system and are now much easier to keep up-to-date.